Abstinence means not having sex

 - May be hard to stick to, especially in situations that can lead to sex.

 - Both partners need to communicate clearly and agree to practice it.

 - If you change your mind in the moment and end up having sex, you are not protected from pregnancy or STDs.
 Therefore, even if you are planning on abstinence, think about keeping other birth control (like condoms) around just in case.
 Emergency contraception can also prevent pregnancy if used within 5 days of unprotected sex.

 Family PACT Coverage

 Abstinence is free.
 However, if you are eligible, a provider can still talk with you about how to discuss abstinence with your partner, and help you set up a backup method of birth control if needed.
-You can search for a Family PACT provider near you by clicking on the “Provider Search” button in the right hand corner of this page.
+You can search for a Family PACT provider near you by clicking on the “Find Providers” button in the top right hand corner of this page.